ttaylordev/ecommerce/part-two.md

 ### Step 2: Create Product Model

 Remove or comment out the logic from your endopints that handle creating, reading, updating, and deleting products.
-You are going to create a Mongoose Product model and do your CRUD actions that way.
+You are going to create a Mongoose Product model and do your crud actions that way.

 Create a new Product schema and model.
 Give it the following fields: